Columbia Basin Care: Nursing Home OverviewSkip to content

 Grade: B-minus

-This tells you the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
+This datapoint is a measure of the percentage of short-term stay patients that saw functional improvements, such as with activities of daily living.
+Some experts would argue that this is a reliable measure of a nursing home's rehabilitation services.

 Nearby Hospitals